 If your child’s prescription rapidly deteriorates, contact 20/20 Eye Care for a consultation.
 Let us help your child diminish the risk of developing ocular disease and vision loss with our effective myopia management program.

-Melania Napolitano, O.D. serves patients from Middle Village, Mineola, Queens, Elmhurst, and throughout New York.
+Dr. Melania and Dr. Maria serves patients from Middle Village, Mineola, Queens, Elmhurst, and throughout New York.